-Sure it’s easy enough to pop popcorn on the stove, but my favorite part of this homemade microwave popcorn “recipe” is that it’s so easy even my five-year-old can do it (with a little supervision)!
+Sure it’s easy enough to pop popcorn on the stove, but my favorite part of this homemade microwave popcorn “recipe” is that it’s so easy even my five-year-old can do it (with a little supervision, of course)!

 Let’s face it, as tasty as microwave popcorn can be, it’s downright expensive and laden with sodium.
 That fragrant steam that escapes when you open a freshly popped bag?
 It contains nearly four dozen chemicals, some of which have been proven toxic.
 Do it yourself using these simple steps for a healthy snack that’s high in fiber and low in calories — then season it any way you want.